 The Lenovo ThinkPad is the most preferred model from Lenovo.
-It was formerly offered with IBM ThinkPad tag.
-ThinkPad is a popular brand of laptops used in small and medium business(SMB) industry.
+It was formerly offered with an IBM ThinkPad tag.
+ThinkPad is a popular brand of laptops used in the small and medium business(SMB) industry.
 It is a robust laptop that does not pinch you if you are on a budget.
 Available in the range of $600, ThinkPad E450 is the entry-level model available in a couple of configurations.
-I have been using this laptop for the last one year.
+I have been using this laptop for the last year.
 My excellent experience encouraged me to share my honest thoughts about it with you.

 - Processor.
 Core i3 5005U with 2.0GHz speed (Fifth generation)

 - Integrated Intel 500 graphics with a maximum resolution of 1366×768

 - Hard Disk.
 1Tb eSATA 7200rpm storage drive.